The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Introduction

 Our main results indicate that this model exhibits a phase transition similar to the classical contact process on $\bZ$ and on the cycle $\bZ_n := \bZ/n\bZ$, but with a critical infection parameter that grows linearly in $\alpha$.
-However, it exhibits drastically different behavior on the star graph with $n$ leaves, where the classical contact process survives exponentially long (for any $\lambda>0$), while the contact process with avoidance survives only polynomially long (for every $\lambda, \alpha>0$).
-This marks one of the first rigorous results for interacting particle systems that coevolve with the underlying topology; the only other result known to us is in~\cite{BS2017}.
-The main technical obstacle is that, unlike the classical contact process, the contact process with avoidance does not appear to be an attractive particle system.
-That is, having more infected individuals initially does not imply that there will be more infected individuals at later times.
+However, it exhibits drastically different behavior on the star graph with $n$ leaves, where the classical contact process survives exponentially long for any $\lambda>0$, while the contact process with avoidance survives only polynomially long (for every $\lambda, \alpha>0$; the case $\alpha=0$ corresponds to the classical contact process).
+We note that rigorous results for interacting particle systems that coevolve with the underlying topology, such as the CPA, are still scarce in the literature.
+We discuss notable examples in Section 1.3.